Treatment to relieve pressure and pain in your wrist.

 Carpal tunnel surgery is a quick procedure in which your surgeon opens the carpal tunnel and cuts your transverse carpal ligament.
 This ligament sits across the front of your wrist and connects the small bones in your wrist, helping to form your carpal tunnel.

-Cutting the ligament creates more room in your carpal tunnel and reduces pressure on your median nerve (decompression).
+Cutting the ligament creates more room in your carpal tunnel and reduces pressure on your median nerve — this is called decompression.

-The operation is usually carried out under local anaesthetic, so you’re awake but can’t feel anything in your hand.
+The surgery is usually carried out under local anaesthetic, so you’re awake but can’t feel anything in your hand.

-Keyhole surgery means having a smaller incision and inserting a thin, flexible telescope (an endoscope) to see inside the wrist.
+Keyhole surgery uses a smaller cut through which a thin, flexible telescope (an endoscope) is inserted to see inside your wrist.
 Your surgeon cuts your ligament using a special instrument attached to the endoscope.

-Your consultant will advise you on which technique is best for you.
+Your doctor will advise you on which technique is best for you.

 How long does carpal tunnel surgery take?